sodascience/kansenkaart_preprocessing/README.md

 ![pipeline.png](pipeline.png)

 A reproducible preprocessing pipeline for the [KansenKaart]( https://kansenkaart.nl/) project.
 The input is raw microdata from CBS (or a synthetic test-version from our repository [cbs_validationdata](https://github.com/sodascience/cbs_validationdata)).
-The output is several tidy, cleaned-up cohort datasets.
-The cohort datasets serve as the input to the [kansenkaart analysis](https://github.com/sodascience/kansenkaart_analysis).
+The output is several tidy, cleaned-up cohort data sets.
+The cohort data sets serve as the input to the [kansenkaart analysis](https://github.com/sodascience/kansenkaart_analysis).

 ## What is KansenKaart?
 [KansenKaart]( https://kansenkaart.nl/) is a project on intergenerational mobility across areas in the Netherlands.
 The goal is to show how circumstances in which Dutch individuals grew up are related to later-in-life outcomes.